1. Secure Boot

 Also a second file, named secure_cfg.xml

-, should now be generated in the script’s location.
+, should also be generated in the script’s location.
 This file is used:

 For encrypting and signing the target FW image